BeynTech/elasticsearch-php/README.md

 Wrap up
 =======

 That was just a crash-course overview of the client and its syntax.
-If you are familiar with Elasticsearch, you'll notice that the methods are named just like REST endpoints.
+If you are familiar with BeynElasticsearch, you'll notice that the methods are named just like REST endpoints.

 You'll also notice that the client is configured in a manner that facilitates easy discovery via the IDE.
 All core actions are available under the `$client` object (indexing, searching, getting, etc.).
 Index and cluster management are located under the `$client->indices()` and `$client->cluster()` objects, respectively.